ESS activities are set out in the Labour Market Regulation Act, as well as in other laws and regulations from related fields of activity.

 The ESS tasks are laid down in the Business Plan, which is adopted by the Administrative Board.
 The ESS basic document is the Statute.

-Applicable legislation is available on the web page of the Ministry of Labour, Family and Social Affairs (MoLFSA).
+Applicable legislation is available on the web page of the Ministry of Labour, Family, Social Affairs and Equal Opportunities (MoLFSA).